cpen333/cpen333.github.io/_labs/mutex.md

 The data files for this exercise need to be someplace where your program can find them.
 One way is to hard-code the path in the list of filenames.
 However, this will not be very portable between machines.

-The easier way is to copy the data over to the same directory as the executable (or the directory you run the executable from), then use relative path names in code to load the files.
+The easier way is to copy the data over to the *working directory* of your executable, then use relative path names in code to load the files.
 If you are using CMake, this will automatically be taken care of for you.

-A third option is to modify your project settings so that the working directory contains the `data` folder.
-You can do this in Visual Studio by right-clicking on your project and selecting `Properties > Debugging > Working Directory`.
+Otherwise, your IDE will likely allow you to specify the *working directory* somewhere in the project's properties.
+In Visual Studio, you can modify the working directory by right-clicking on your project and selecting `Properties > Debugging > Working Directory`.
 By default this is set to the project directory, so as long as the `data` folder is in the project directory itself, it can be found using relative pathnames.
-Otherwise, you can set an appropriate working directory to make this easier.

 #### Thread Safety